apache/spark/docs/ml-migration-guide.md

 * `OneHotEncoder` which is deprecated in 2.3, is removed in 3.0 and `OneHotEncoderEstimator` is now renamed to `OneHotEncoder`.
 * `org.apache.spark.ml.image.ImageSchema.readImages` which is deprecated in 2.3, is removed in 3.0, use `spark.read.format('image')` instead.
-* `org.apache.spark.mllib.clustering.KMeans.train` with param Int `runs` which is deprecated in 2.1, is removed in 3.0, use `train` method without `runs` instead.
+* `org.apache.spark.mllib.clustering.KMeans.train` with param Int `runs` which is deprecated in 2.1, is removed in 3.0.
+Use `train` method without `runs` instead.
 * `org.apache.spark.mllib.classification.LogisticRegressionWithSGD` which is deprecated in 2.0, is removed in 3.0, use `org.apache.spark.ml.classification.LogisticRegression` or `spark.mllib.classification.LogisticRegressionWithLBFGS` instead.
 * `org.apache.spark.mllib.feature.ChiSqSelectorModel.isSorted ` which is deprecated in 2.1, is removed in 3.0, is not intended for subclasses to use.
 * `org.apache.spark.mllib.regression.RidgeRegressionWithSGD` which is deprecated in 2.0, is removed in 3.0, use `org.apache.spark.ml.regression.LinearRegression` with `elasticNetParam` = 0.0.
 Note the default `regParam` is 0.01 for `RidgeRegressionWithSGD`, but is 0.0 for `LinearRegression`.